grisha/mod_python/Doc/pythonapi.rst

    generated to be very difficult to guess).

    A session will timeout if it has not been accessed and a save performed, within the *timeout* period.
-Upon a save occuring the time of last access is updated and the period until the session will timeout be reset.
+Upon a save occurring the time of last access is updated and the period until the session will timeout be reset.
 The default *timeout* period is 30 minutes.
 An attempt to load an expired session will result in a